 Schedule Control- Controlling changes to the project schedule.

 To determine the actual Due Dates for each of these Activities, the Project Manager will request that the project team update the BlackOut Calendar for this project.
 The Blackout Calendar shows dates that Team members will be unavailable to work on the project.
-Once this has been done, the PM will enter your project start date and then base each activity due date upon the PERT estimate for that task as well as activity dependencies and the BlackOut Calendar.
+Once this has been done, the PM will enter your project start date and then base each activity due date upon the PERT estimate for that task as well as activity dependencies.

 As a project is undertaken to be implemented a standard for the level of quality will need to be set.
 Quality Assessment visits by consultants or by peers review may be initiated throughout the project to ensure the level of quality of both inputs and outputs are as they should be.